hanpari/sovereign/source/02/052_drama.md

 Gromov did not remember Samara ever talking about hyenas.
 Moreover, the scene he happened to be in felt somewhat unrealistic.
 Where the coffee went?
 Why was Andrey alive?
 Am I dying while clips of my life wander before my eyes?

 But he did not mind.
 There were two people he ever cared about.
-He obediently followed the suit, inquiring about Samara's circumstances.
+He obediently followed suit, inquiring about Samara's circumstances.

 "I am a new kid on the block," she chatted jovially.
 "My auntie left me to walk her dog to get acquainted with new people.
 She explicitly said that men who care about animals could not be bad.
 Furthermore, she explained to me I should contact SF officers if I get into trouble.
 She is sooo fond of SF officers.
 My uncle was one of them.
 I am pretty sure she will be very happy to meet you before ..."